 As a result of our continuing tax losses, we have recorded a full valuation allowance against a net deferred tax asset.
 Additionally, we have not recorded a liability for unrecognized tax benefits.
-The tax years 2004 through 2011 remain open to examination by the major taxing jurisdictions to which we are subject.
+The tax years 2006 and forward remain open to examination by the IRS.
+The tax years 2004 and forward remain open to examination by the various state taxing authorities to which we are subject.